 Daniel is a lifelong writer and pulmonary health advocate.
 When he’s not raising awareness for COPD and asthma he enjoys getting outside and enjoying the fresh Colorado air.

-We hope you found Daniel’s advice beneficial.
-And if you haven’t already, a good first step towards discussing treatment with your doctor.
-Also ask him/her if making even small changes in your diet and exercise routine can help you.
+We hope you found Daniel’s advice beneficial and good topics for discussing treatment options with your doctor.
+Also ask him/her if making changes in your diet and exercise routine would be helpful to you.
 Show you care for someone who suffers from COPD by sharing Daniels information.

 Thank you for spending time with us today.
 As always, we wish you the best of health!